brunorafe/NCI_DMML2_Project/README.md

 The following data mining steps were conducted in order to make all data sources ready for model's application:

 - **Inconsistency Check**: activities regarding the verification of inconsistencies in the raw data such as incomplete observations or bad format data.
-Check up of the correct type of data attribution is also covered in this step.
+Checkup of the correct type of data attribution is also covered in this step.
 - **Data Cleaning**: activities regarding the cleaning of incomplete or corrupt format data.
 - **Feature Engineering**: activities regarding the selection and creation of relevant attributes which contribute most to the predicted outputs.
 - **Balancing**: activities regarding the definition of balance of the target output of data.
 Sampling techniques will also be presented in this step.